schriftgestalt/GlyphsSDK/Python Templates/Reporter/README.md

 ### Interface Builder

+Create a dialog with interface elements in Interface Builder like you’ve read about [here](https://github.com/schriftgestalt/GlyphsSDK/tree/master/Python%20Templates).
+In short: add the plugin.py with *File > Add Files...* (Cmd-Opt-A), set the *Custom Class* in the *Identity Inspector* of *File’s Owner* to the name of your plug-in class, ctrl-drag from and to *File’s Owner* to connect outlets and actions.
+Save your .xib and compile it to a .nib.

-Create a dialog in Interface Builder like you’ve read about [here](https://github.com/schriftgestalt/GlyphsSDK/tree/master/Python%20Templates).
-An *IBOutlet* needs to be created at the root of the plug-in class for it (and more for more controls that you want to access from Python), and our class needs an *IBAction* method to receive input from the dialog.
+In `plugin.py`, an *IBOutlet* needs to be created at the root of the plug-in class for the dialog (and more for more controls that you want to access from Python), and our class needs an *IBAction* method to receive input from interface elements.

 You will find the .xib/.nib files of this example [here](https://github.com/schriftgestalt/GlyphsSDK/tree/master/Python%20Templates/Sample%20dialogs) as `SliderView`.
-Place them in the `Resources` folder in the plug-in package, where the main `plugin.py` is located.
+Place them in the `Resources` folder in the plug-in package, right next to where the `plugin.py` is located.

 ```python